-What this example is saying is that we have 300 story points to complete in 20 days (4 working weeks).
+What this example is showing is that we have 300 story points to complete in 20 days (4 working weeks).
 The “Planned” line shows the plan we are aiming to follow at the beginning to the sprint.
 The “Actual” line shows how we’re progressing against this plan.
 The “Actual” line is interpreted as follows:

 The “Trend Line” will help you better understand your burn down data by averaging out the “Actual” line data.
 From the diagram above we can see that this particular piece of work is running about 20-25% behind schedule.
 The “Done Today” bars simply show how many story points were completed each day.

-Although burn down charts are most commonly associated with agile software development, where you use them is only limited by your imagination.
+Although burn down charts are most commonly associated with Agile software development, where you use them is only limited by your imagination.
 For example, I have used them for:

 I’ve uploaded a Burn Down Chart Template for you to download and use in your projects and programs.
 The template is an Excel file.
 Enjoy.